 A contest can still be effective even if it doesn't feature your product directly.
 It will still generate brand awareness and give users a reason to interact with you and think of you in the future.

 Promoting An Event or New Product Launch

 In addition to being a great way to generate awareness and engagement, Pinterest contests are also very well suited to promoting a particular offering or occasion.

-If you're launching a new product or hosting a sale then contests be a cost-effective way to amplify your promotional reach on Pinterest and expose your offering to a larger audience.
-This is a great way to achieve multiple marketing objectives at once, as you won't only be able to promote your offering, you'll also be able to engage your audience in the process.
+If you're launching a new product or hosting a sale then contests can be a cost-effective way to amplify your promotional reach on Pinterest and expose your offering to a larger audience.
+This is a great way to achieve multiple marketing objectives at once, as you will be able to engage your audience while simulataniously netting some free promotion.

 Collecting User-Generated Content

 Engagement and awareness aren't the only things you can generate by running a contest on Pinterest.
-User-Generated Content is a powerfully authentic, relatable and engaging marketing tool that any business can benefit from using, and if you ask your audience to submit their own Pins or Boards as a part of a contest you'll be able to generate loads of it while simultaneously strengthening your consumer relationships by collaborating with your audience and letting them play an active role in your brand.
+User-Generated Content is a powerfully authentic, relatable and engaging marketing tool that any business can benefit from using.
+If you ask your audience to submit their own Pins or Boards as a part of a contest you'll be able to generate loads of high-quality UGC engaging your audience whilst doing it.

 Pinterest's Contest Guidelines